WOMEN IN SCIENCE

 I am working on a letter of recommendation for a former graduate of mine to get into the University of Nebraska Medical Center’s College of Dentistry because of Women in Science.
 My female students that attend seem to pursue higher degrees in education/careers due to having attended this fabulous function.

 Registration is now closed

-High school sophomore and junior women who have an interest in exploring a career in science are encouraged to attend.
+High school sophomore and junior students who have an interest in exploring a career in science are encouraged to attend.
 Participants are selected by their teachers based on interest and aptitude.
 Registration fills quickly, so interested high school teachers or counselors should contact us after registration closes to get on a waiting list at: